MaximBacar/asl-bridge/readme.md

 # ASL-Bridge
-Make the bridge between sign language and speaking
+Make the bridge between sign language and speaking.

 ## Description

 ASL-Bridge is a prototype American Sign Language translator.
-The project allows to record sentences in ASL and transform it into spoken english
+The project allows to record sentences in ASL and transform them into spoken english.

 ASL-Bridge can understand movement, compared to many other sign language translators, allowing to potential be able to translate the entire dictionary.

 ## Machine Learning Usage

-To detech words, a machine learning algorithm was trained on data we collected.
+To detect words, a machine learning algorithm was trained on data we collected.
 The data consists of key points representing the hands, arms, body and head.
 A machine learning model was used to extract those limbs keypoints from a video stream.

+The machine learning algorithm used is LSTM

 ## Data collection